postrational/blog/source/_posts/2013-06-09-django-nginx-gunicorn-virtualenv-supervisor.markdown

 ### Prerequisites

 I assume you have a server available on which you have root privileges.
 I am using a server running Debian 7, so everything here should also work on an Ubuntu server or other Debian-based distribution.
-If you're using an RPM-based distro (such as CentOS), you will need to replace the `apt-get` commands by their `yum` counterparts and if you're using FreeBSD you can install the components from ports.
+If you're using an RPM-based distro (such as CentOS), you will need to replace the `aptitude` commands by their `yum` counterparts and if you're using FreeBSD you can install the components from ports.

 If you don't have a server to play with, I would recommend the inexpensive VPS servers offered by [Digital Ocean][digital_ocean_referal].
 If you click through [this link][digital_ocean_referal] when signing up, you'll pay a bit of my server bill :)